brunonimos/php-beans-brazilian-feijoada/README.md

 ##Introduction

--A PHP implementation of Java Beans;
+A PHP implementation of Java Beans.

 -All classes can be used as dependency;